 Ruta graveolens contain flavonoids which have anti-inflammatory properties (1).
 It also has antimicrobial, antiplasmodial, free radical scavenging, and antioxidant properties (2).
 Rue contains alkaloids which may exhibit anticancer benefits.
 It also has antibacterial and antifungal activity that may prevent fungal and bacterial infections (3), (4).
 It is an abortifacient, and is used to induce and increase menstrual flow, and cleanse the body.

 Skin Benefits Of Rue

 Rue oil is often used as a fragrance in soaps and cosmetics.
 Due to its toxicity, rue is seldom applied to the skin directly.
 Yet, rue is known for some benefits for the skin:

-Rue helps our body fight against fungal infections such as dermatitis and athletes’ foot.
+Rue has antifungal and antibacterial properties that might protect the skin from eczema caused by Staphylococcus aureus, and other infections (3).
 Depending on the severity of the infection, rue can be used directly on the skin, especially when one is suffering from athletes’ foot.
 It also provides instant relief from itchy skin.

 2. For Clearer Skin

 Rue may also reduce the risk of additional skin diseases (5).
 This herb is also said to have free radical scavenging properties which suggests that it might protect the skin from UV damage (6).
 It may also be used as an anti-bleeder to heal wounds (7).

 Hair Benefits Of Rue